-Let’s welcome Ashley Torres, local owner of Veg’n Out, now open in Pixon along Lake Nona Boulevard.
+An interview with Ashley Torres, local owner of Veg’n Out, now open in Pixon along Lake Nona Boulevard

-A wife, mother and businesswoman turned business owner, Torres is a health living advocate excited to open her one-of-a-kind concept for holistic living in Lake Nona.
+A wife, mother and businesswoman turned business owner, Torres is a healthy-living advocate excited to open her one-of-a-kind concept for holistic living in Lake Nona.

 From smoothies and salads to juices and overnight oats, Veg’n Out creates healthy food that is tasty and easy-to-order, pickup and eat when you are on-the-go and moving throughout your busy day.